wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/docs/ebus_adapter_2.md

 # Check Connection eBUS Adapter with heat pump

-If you get problems to see values in MQTT. go back
+If you get problems to see values in MQTT, go back to the eBUS Adapter and do following checks:

-***Attention: the following description of the connection to my heat pump is without any warranty.
-Any interference with the heat pump may void the warranty!
+nterference with the heat pump may void the warranty!
 Only do this if you are aware of the risk and accept it.***

 **How to wire the adapter with the heatpump ?**